 Garage Door Opener Sensors

 Garage door opener sensors are an important feature for the protection of family members and pets from injuries caused by heavy garage doors.
-These opener sensors may be referred to as opener safety sensors, photo eyes, or opener safety eyes in your owner?s manual.
+These opener sensors may be referred to as opener safety sensors, photo eyes, or opener safety eyes in your owner’s manual.
 Though the safety sensors normally affect the process of closure, versus an attempt to open, the sensors may cause a remote and/or keypad malfunction.
 The garage door opener sensors can easily become misaligned as a result of normal vibrations, accidental bumping, or path obstruction, and can also encounter interference via pest intrusion or dirt into the eye of the sensors.
+Diagnosing your garage door sensor problems is as easy as following these steps.

 You’ll find the two garage door safety eyes located on both sides of the track, just a few inches from the floor.
 Each sensor should have an LED light located on its side, and the eyes should be pointing at one another.